Ain’t No Mountain High Enough Chords | Marvin Gaye/Tammi Terrell Guitar Lesson

 Written by songwriters Ashford & Simpson, Ain’t No Mountain High Enough was initially a song Dusty Springfield wanted to record.

-The songwriting duo politely declined as they thought they had the song that would get them in with Berry Gordy and his label Motown, calling it their golden egg.
+The songwriting duo politely declined as they thought they had the song to get them in with Berry Gordy and his label Motown, calling it their golden egg.

-In 1967, Marvin Gaye and Tammi Terrell recorded it for Motown and had an enormous hit with it.
+In 1967, Marvin Gaye and Tammi Terrell recorded it for Motown and it was a timeless hit.

 However, it is Marvin and Tammi’s version that has stood the test of time and made it onto every Motown band’s set list since.